theodore-s-beers/collation-for-dummies/index.md

 other, lower-level code points must be broken down into those.
 I gave a simple
 example: "É," the Latin-script capital E with an acute accent.
 This letter can be, and most often is, represented by the single code point `U+00C9`.
-In fact, the overwhelming majority of digital text that we encounter these days is in the UTF-8 encoding and in form NFC, i.e., with characters _composed_ into shorter representations where possible, and upholding _canonical equivalence_.
+In fact, the great majority of digital text that we encounter these days is in the UTF-8 encoding and in form NFC, i.e., with characters _composed_ into shorter representations where possible, and upholding _canonical equivalence_.
 (That is, characters that are considered equivalent are guaranteed to be represented the same way in form NFC.)